juarezjunior95/paypal-sdet-mobile-challenge/README.md

 User is redirected to the Home/Secure page

-A success message is displayed: “You logged into a secure area!”
+A success message is displayed: "You logged into a secure area!"

 ❌ Test Case 2 — Invalid Login